michaelfranzl/rpi23-gen-image/README.md

 Remember to change usernames and passwords!

+#### Network Time Synchronization

+The Raspberry doesn't have a real time clock.
+But the default `systemd` syncs time from the network by default.
+Check the output of `timedatectl`

+#### Hardware Random Number Generator

+The working device node is available at `/dev/hwrng`

+#### I2C Bus

+Also try I2C support:

+    apt-get install ic2-tools
+    i2cdetect -y 0

+#### Test onboard LEDs

+By default, the green onboard LED of the RPi blinks in a heartbeat pattern according to the system load (this is done by kernel feature LEDS_TRIGGER_HEARTBEAT).

+To use the green ACT LED as an indicator for disc access, execute:

+    echo mmc0 > /sys/class/leds/ACT/trigger

+To toggle the red PWR LED:

+    echo 0 > /sys/class/leds/PWR/brightness # Turn off
+    echo 1 > /sys/class/leds/PWR/brightness # Turn on

 #### Install GUI

 If you want to install a graphical user interface, I would suggest the light-weight LXDE window manager.
 Gnome is still too massive to run even on a GPU-accelerated Raspberry.